The fascinating history of tourism and aviation

-The history of tourism: The Middle Ages and the Renaissance Era
+The Middle Ages and the Renaissance Era

 Throughout the Middle Ages (5-14th centuries AD) travel – and by extension tourism – was pretty much nonexistent.
 It became dangerous after the fall of the Roman Empire.
 While there had been a commonality among nations, there were now autonomous areas thanks to a feudal system.
 Transport was fragmented; so was language and currency.
 This made travelling to somewhere different much more difficult than it had been.

 And when people did travel, it wasn’t for leisure.
 With the Roman Catholic Church gaining power, there were nine crusades in attempt to retake the Holy Land between 1096 and 1291 AD.
 But they all failed, and left people with a desire to see the world outside of their own locality.
 People were keen to experience different civilisations.

 Merchants – like Marco Polo – started to travel far and wide after the failed crusades.
 Polo’s travels in particular (1295-1295 AD) were reported on, and people started to become more interested in travelling again.

 So travel was reborn.
 During the Renaissance (14-16th centuries AD) more merchants travelled further afield.
 This was in part due to the church and royalty controlling larger geographic areas than they previously had done.
 Trade routes also started to reopen.
 Commercial activity grew, and people continued to venture out of their own towns and territories.